-Not sure where you can get a 99 cent burger, McDonald's has the dollar menu, so maybe that's what they meant in this image?
-But a salad does not have to cost $4.99 if you make it yourself!
-Grow your own veggies or go to the store and get a head of lettuce for $1, that's enough for 4-5 salads!
+I am sure where you can get a 99 cent burger either, McDonald's does have a dollar menu, so maybe that is what they meant in this image?
+However, a salad does not have to cost $4.99 if you make it yourself!
+Grow your own veggies or go to the store and get a head of lettuce for $1, that is enough for four to five salads!

-Eating healthy is not as expensive as everyone thinks, it's just a matter of convenience/time.
+Eating healthy is not as expensive as everyone thinks, it is just a matter of convenience and time.
 People are lazy to take the time to grow a garden or cook healthy meals.
-They turn to macaroni, ramen, frozen dinners and other packaged processed foods.
+They turn to macaroni, ramen, frozen dinners and other easy to make processed foods.

-It has nothing do with cost, in my opinion, but everything to do with time.
-I love to cook, but even I have those long busy days where all I want to is pop a frozen pizza in the oven.
-The problem is when all people are doing is eating pizza and other junk food.
-We need to teach kids to eat healthy and we need parents of those kids to be willing to take the time to prepare healthy foods rather than resulting to a box of macaroni.
+It has nothing do with cost, but everything to do with time.
+I love to cook, but even I have those long, busy days where all I want to is pop a frozen pizza in the oven.
+The problem is when you eat these unhealthy meals every day, rather than just once a week.
+We need to teach kids to eat healthily and we need parents of those kids to be willing to take the time to prepare healthy foods rather than resulting to a box of macaroni.

-I wanted to lose weight without changing my diet too much so I started running, already I have lost 10 pounds.
-I'm not willing to give up chocolate or cake, I believe in enjoying foods every now and then and pity those who won't even allow themselves a cupcake on their birthday.
-A slice of cake isn't going to instantly add on 5 pounds.
-There's a difference between having a treat every now and then versus eating cake everyday.
+I wanted to lose weight without changing my diet too much so I started running, already I have lost ten pounds.
+I am not willing to give up chocolate or cake, I believe in enjoying foods every now and then and pity those who won't even allow themselves a cupcake on their birthday.
+A slice of cake is not going to instantly add on five pounds.
+There is a difference between having a treat every now and then versus eating cake every day.

-Anyway, there are a lot of factors and the only way to prevent obesity in my opinion is through education and good parenting.
+There are a lot of factors and the only way to prevent obesity is through education and good parenting.
 Parents need to provide healthy options for their kids and also limit screen time so they get out and get exercise.
-Schools also need to encourage kids to choose healthy foods and to exercise, especially since parents can't always be trusted.
+Schools also need to encourage kids to choose healthy foods by providing healthier lunches, and to exercise on a daily base, especially since parents can't always be trusted.

 Here is a great Ted Talk about the need for educating children about food: